2018 Pool Hours

-Open daily from 11 am to 7 pm each day beginning Tuesday, June 20th through Labor Day.
+Open daily from 11 am to 7 pm each day beginning Monday, June 18th through August 26th

 While the pool is open, the Clubhouse (but not the kitchen area) is available to adults and families visiting the pool.
 The doors to the Clubhouse are kept locked, so if you wish to access the Clubhouse, just ask one of the Club Attendants.
 While you are in the Clubhouse, you are responsible for using it appropriately, and ensuring that others use it appropriately as well.
 When you leave, please clean up and then let the Club Attendant know you are done so that the doors may be locked again.